george-simon/pandas-challenge/README.md

 # Pandas-Coding

 ## Heroes of Pymoli
-The challenge was taking on the role of analyst for an independent gaming company.
+During this challenge I was tasked to take on the role of analyst for an independent gaming company.
 I was assigned the task of analyzing the data for their most recent fantasy game Heroes of Pymoli.
 Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
 As a first task, the company would like you to generate a report that breaks down the game's purchasing data into meaningful insights.

-The report was to include each of the following:
+The report was to include each of the following data tables:

 ### Player Count
 * Total Number of Players